Jason Heyward Player Props: Dodgers vs. Phillies

-Jason Heyward -- 0-for-2 in his last game -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Aaron Nola on the mound, on June 10 at 4:05 PM ET.
+Jason Heyward -- 1-for-4 in his last game -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Taijuan Walker on the mound, on June 11 at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Reds.
+He had a one-hit showing in his last game (1-for-4) against the Phillies.

 Jason Heyward Game Info & Props vs. the Phillies